nopaixx/TensorFlow-GeneticsAlgo/README.md

 # Conclusions

--As main objective of the document we have been able to optimize a neural network (in the case of the example Convultional) without applying the method of Gradient descenend.
+-As main objective of the document we have been able to optimize a neural network (in the case of the example Convultional) without applying the method of Gradient descen.

 -We have talked about how we can use genetic algorithms to train neural networks and how we can use neural networks from a different point of view.